Right to property: Europe

 After failed attempts to include the right to protection of property in the European Convention on Human Rights (ECHR), European states enshrined the right to protection of property in Article 1 of Protocol I to the ECHR as the "right to peaceful enjoyment of possessions", where the right to protection of property is defined as such:

 (1) Every natural or legal person is entitled to the peaceful enjoyment of his possessions.
 No one shall be deprived of his possessions except in the public interest and subject to the conditions provided for by law and by the general principles of international law.

 (2) The preceding provisions shall not, however, in any way impair the right of a State to enforce such laws as it deems necessary to control the use of property in accordance with the general interest or to secure the payment of taxes or other contributions or penalties.

 Therefore, European human rights law recognises the right to peaceful enjoyment of property, makes deprivation of possessions subject to certain conditions and recognises that states can balance the right to peaceful possession of property against the public interest.
 The European Court of Human Rights has interpreted "possessions" to include not only tangible property, but also economic interests, contractual agreements with economic value, compensation claims against the state and public law related claims such as pensions.
 The European Court of Human Rights has held that the right to property is not absolute and states have a wide degree of discretion to limit the rights.
 As such, the right to property is regarded as a more flexible right than other human rights.
 States' degree of discretion is defined in Handyside v.
 United Kingdom, heard by the European Court of Human Rights in 1976.
 Notable cases where the European Court of Human Rights has found the right to property having been violated include Sporrong and Lonnroth v.
 Sweden, heard in 1982, where Swedish law kept property under the threat of expropriation for an extended period of time.
 The highest economic compensation following a judgment of the Strasbourg Court on this matter was given (1,3 million euro) in case Beyeler v.
 Italy.

 India

 In India property rights (Article 31) was one of the fundamental rights of citizens until 1978, and it became a legal right through the 44th Amendment to the Constitution in 1978.
 The amendment was introduced by the Morarji Desai government as part of land reform policies.
-In 2020, the Supreme Court of India has stated that, even though property rights are not part of a citizen's fundamental right, it should be considers as one of the human rights promised by the Constitution.
+In 2020, the Supreme Court of India has stated that, even though property rights are not part of a citizen's fundamental right, it should be considered as one of the human rights promised by the Constitution.
 The Supreme Court also ruled that the states cannot acquire individual land unless there is a clear legal framework.